Friends of the Farm Partnership

 SF&C is the Columbia Farmers Market's "sister organization" that strives to be a central player in creating a sustainable, safe and healthy local food system.
 Their Access to Healthy Food program provides a 1:1 match to low-income families who shop at the farmers' market.
 Families who use SNAP and WIC benefits at CFM are eligible to participate in this program.
-Other than the Access to Healthy Food program, SF&C is focused on fundraising for the Agriculture Park project.

 Columbia Parks and Recreation

 The Department of Parks & Recreation is committed to improving our community’s health, stability, beauty, and quality of life by providing outstanding parks, trails, recreational facilities, and leisure opportunities for all Columbia citizens.
 The Columbia Parks and Recreation Department oversees over 3,100 acres of park land and maintains 83 parks, green space locations, and recreation facilities.
 The 20-acre Clary-Shy Park is currently home to the Activities and Recreation Center (ARC), the Columbia Farmers Market (in the parking lot), and 10 acres of underused sports fields.
 Parks and Rec will retain ownership of the future Agriculture Park at Clary-Shy Park.